Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/protein-info.md

 ![](../../img/id-species-selector.svg)

-Protein data is available in the Entity viewer:
+Protein data is available in the Feature explorer:

 ![](../../img/id-entity-viewer.svg)

-Select the Entity viewer app.
+Select the Feature explorer app.
 Search for and select your gene of interest.

 You will find details of the gene's protein-coding transcripts, their peptide sequences, protein isoforms, protein domains and links to more information in other protein databases.